 Lewis & Clark prepares science teachers within a tradition of liberal arts study.
-The Master of Arts in Teaching (M.A.T.) with Preliminary Teaching License offered through the Graduate School of Education and Counseling invites new teachers to think analytically about their subject matter, their practice of the teaching craft, and their role in the ethical and organizational dilemmas of schooling.
+The Master of Arts in Teaching (MAT) with Preliminary Teaching License offered through the Graduate School of Education and Counseling invites new teachers to think analytically about their subject matter, their practice of the teaching craft, and their role in the ethical and organizational aspects of schooling.

 - Fulfillment of the requirements for an Oregon Preliminary teaching license endorsed in one of the following science areas: